software-students-spring2024/1-specification-exercise-se-2pm/README.md

 ## Activity Diagrams

+Most of the interviewees want DM and a public forum.
+Some want a map.
+Incentive system, free products, and coupons, keep.

 See instructions.
 Delete this line and place images of your UML Activity diagrams here.

 ## Clickable Prototype

 See instructions.
-Delete this line and place a publicly-accessible link to your clickable prototype here.
+Delete this line and place a publicly accessible link to your clickable prototype here.